(includes Waterloo Creek and Myall Creek massacres)

 …. …… … ;;;;

-Chapter 24: The Waterloo Creek and Myall Creek Massacres: Bloody retaliation in Charles Eaton’s wake
+Chapter 24: The slaughters at Waterloo and Myall Creeks: bloody retaliation in Charles Eaton’s wake

 Two days after the Isabella arrived back in Sydney, the following comment on the outcome of her mission was published in the Australian: